HPCarey/Phrasal-verbs-quiz/README.md

 5. It can take up to 5 minutes to deploy.
 Here is a link to the live [site]().
 ## Credits
+I used the following resources to help me plan, builda and fix bugs in my project.

+* This video by the Code Explained channel helped me to think about how to apporach and plan the project.
+It was really useful for helping to visualise the whole picture as they did a whole planning phase in the video before writing any code.
+[Create a Multiple Choice Quiz App Using JavaScript](https://www.youtube.com/watch?v=49pYIMygIcU&ab_channel=KevinPowell)

+* This video by Web Dev Simplified was the main inspiration behind my quiz design.
+I followed along with his video for many of the features which can also be seen in the JSDoc in the script.
+I also was inspired by some of the css in this video, for example the box-shadow effect and I liked the display and aesthrtic of this quiz as I also wanted to go with a blue colour scheme.
+[Build A Quiz App With JavaScript](https://www.youtube.com/watch?v=riDzcEQbX6k&ab_channel=WebDevSimplified)

+* This article [Set the disabled attribute using javascript](https://bobbyhadz.com/blog/javascript-set-attribute-disabled#:~:text=To%20set%20the%20disabled%20attribute,disabled%20attribute%20to%20the%20element.) helped me to disable buttons that were not needed on the screen.